1975 Atlantic hurricane season: Hurricane Faye

 A tropical wave emerged into the Atlantic from the west coast of Africa on September 14.
 After detaching from the Intertropical Convergence Zone on September 18, the wave quickly developed into a tropical depression about 575 mi west of the Cabo Verde Islands.
 Moving northwestward, the depression intensified, according to ships and satellite imagery, becoming Tropical Storm Faye on September 19.
 The cyclone then moved westward and was unable to intensify further due to increasing wind shear, before weakening to a tropical depression on September 23.
 Shortly thereafter, Faye turned to the north, crossing an upper trough axis over the central Atlantic.
 Southwesterly flow aloft allowed the system to re-strengthen, with Faye becoming a tropical storm again on September 25.
-Faye accelerated to the northwest and deepened into a Category 1 hurricane early on September 26, several hours before reaching Category 2 intensity.
+Faye accelerated to the northwest and deepened into a Category 1 hurricane early on September 26.

 Around 23:00 UTC on September 26, the cyclone passed about 35 mi east of Bermuda.
 Winds up to 69 mph and heavy rains were recorded on the island.
 Up to 2.8 in of rain fell in Bermuda from the hurricane.
 Already severely impacted by flooding from Eloise days earlier, New England prepared for additional flooding from Faye.
 The National Weather Service issued flash flood watches, resulting in more evacuations.
-At 00:00 UTC on September 27, the hurricane reached its maximum sustained wind speed of 105 mph.
-Later that day, Faye curved northeast under strong westerly flow.
-Although the system weakened to a Category 1 hurricane late on September 28, the storm reached its minimum barometric pressure of 977 mbar, observed by a reconnaissance aircraft.
+Although the system weakened late on September 28, the storm reached its minimum barometric pressure of 977 mbar, observed by a reconnaissance aircraft.
 Faye then curved eastward and lost tropical characteristics, becoming extratropical at 12:00 UTC on September 29, while situated northwest of Corvo Island in the Azores.